Taco: Puffy tacos, taco kits, and tacodillas

 Since at least the late 1930s, a variation called the "puffy taco" has been popular in the Lower Rio Grande Valley and the surrounding area.
 Henry's Puffy Tacos, opened by Henry Lopez in San Antonio, Texas, popularized the variation, in which uncooked corn tortillas (flattened balls of masa dough) are quickly fried in hot oil until they expand and become "puffy".
 Fillings are similar to hard-shell versions.
 Restaurants offering this style of taco have since appeared in other Texas cities, as well as in California, where Henry's brother, Arturo Lopez, opened Arturo's Puffy Taco in Whittier, not long after Henry's opened.
 Henry's continues to thrive, managed by the family's second generation.

 Kits are available at grocery and convenience stores and usually consist of taco shells (corn tortillas already fried in a U-shape), seasoning mix and taco sauce.
 Commercial vendors for the home market also market soft taco kits with tortillas instead of taco shells.

 The tacodilla contains melted cheese in between the two folded tortillas, thus resembling a quesadilla.

+Black tacos

+Black tacos, also known as Black people tacos, are tacos made with traditionally African-American ingredients.
+Found in multiple cities across the United States, Black tacos originated out of the historical closeness between Black and Latino neighborhoods.
+The fillings can include meats like oxtail, ground turkey, fried chicken, or pork chops, or vegetarian fillings such as black-eyed peas or sweet potatoes.
+While traditional Mexican tacos often rely on a sauce for flavoring, Black tacos place more emphasis on the seasoning of the filling.
+These seasonings often draw more influence from African-American cuisine than Mexican cuisine; as Taylor Mason, owner of Taylor's Tacos in Chicago, notes, "[Tacos] are not traditionally Black, but our preparation is Black: slow-cooked with cayenne and garlic powder, not oregano and chilies….
+We braise our meats instead of searing them."